BERNARDO31P/FastDownloader/README.md

-FastDownloader is a free and minimalistic tool to download videos and/or audios from almost 1800 websites.
+FastDownloader is a free and minimalistic tool to download videos and/or audios from over 1800 websites!
 Including YouTube, Facebook, Instagram, Twitter, Bandcamp, etc. Click [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) to check if the website in your mind is supported.

 ## Features
 - Download multiple songs and playlists at once